 The permanent teeth are most susceptible to decay in the first 1-2 years after they appear in the mouth.
 This is the best time for fissure sealants and fluoride treatments to strengthen the enamel and seal any pits and grooves where food will catch and start a cavity developing.

 What About Babies And Toddlers?

 Your child’s first teeth are very important and must be cared for, as decay can start early in life, and can be very damaging to the health and well-being of young children.
 Thankfully, we rarely see severe decay in young children now, as water fluoridation, and better education of new parents has improved the health of our children’s teeth.
-Your dentist at Dr John Campbell & Associates can give you lots of help and information about caring for your toddlers teeth.

 Can You Catch Orthodontic Problems Early?

 From an early age we can detect problems with the development of the teeth and jaws, tooth alignment and space problems that may lead to a need for orthodontic treatment.
 Many of these issues can be identified and corrected, returning growth to normal, and reducing the need for more complex and costly treatment later on.
 It is not necessary, nor is it wise to allow orthodontic problems to wait until all the permanent teeth are through.
 In many cases, waiting too long before starting orthodontics will lead to a compromised result, longer treatment time, and an increased risk that healthy permanent teeth will need to be removed to achieve straight teeth.

 Your dentist will be able to give you the best advice and the most appropriate preventive dental treatment to keep you and your family’s teeth and mouths feeling and looking great.

 Absolutely!
 Our preventive dentistry services include expert cleanings and advice to keep